hanwenzhang123/fullstack-note/01-note/README.md

 ```

 #### Promoise.all
+- run promises in parallel, create an array of promises and then use `Promise.all(promisesArray)`.
 - send all promises, returns a single Promise that resolves to an array of the results of the input promises
 - will reject immediately upon any of the input promises rejecting